pmainguet/udemy-courses/Udemy Advanced CSS/README.md

 3. DECIDE WETHER YOUR DOING MOBILE OR DESKTOP FIRST

-    * Code for the "first" browser
+    * Mobile first if content over aesthetic + mobile really important + leaner program
     * use the global font-size (.625 if the standard browser font size is 16px) and rem units (divide the target width by 10 for rem conversion) as a way to dimension all elements that could be resized depending on the font-size
-    * Later implement media queries for responsive web design, by using the global font-size and specified breakpoints
-    * Define a float grid layout reference (number of columns, gutter width, ...)
+    * Select an existing grid system (Bootstrap) or Select breakpoints + Define a float grid layout reference (container width, number of columns, gutter width, ...)

 4. Use BEM to mark-up HTML code and CSS

-    * Build layout in HTML and CSS with a consistent structure for naming classes
+    * Build layout in HTML and CSS with a consistent structure for naming classes (BEM)
-    * Use HTML5 elements for better search engine optimization
+    * Use HTML5 elements for semantic (better search engine optimization)
     * Put CSS rules in the correct SASS folder/files (for ex if specific to homepage put in pages/\_home.scss)
     * Use utility classes to center text or add margin to the bottom of text tile elements
     * Do not use elements selector (h1, h2, h3, p ...) but instead classes.
 HTML5 elements are important for SEO/accessibility not styling